apache/sis-site/content/source.md

 The source code repository contains `main`, `geoapi-3.1` and `geoapi-4.0` branches.
 Apache {{% SIS %}} releases are created from `main`, which depends on the latest GeoAPI version released by the Open Geospatial Consortium (OGC), currently [GeoAPI 3.0.2][geoapi-stable].
-However daily developments occur on the `geoapi-4.0` branch before to be merged (indirectly) to `main`.
+However, daily developments occur on the `geoapi-4.0` branch before to be merged (indirectly) to `main`.
 Those branches exist in order to experiment early new API and technologies — since they may impact the library design — while keeping the releases compatible with officially released API.
 In summary: